Skip to content

 This output shows that the computation is distributed on four different nodes, with many threads running simultaneously on the same node.

-• It is possible to control the number of tasks per node with the --ntasks-per-node option.
+It is recommended to specify the number of tasks per node with the --ntasks-per-node option.
 For example, submitting the job like this:

-results in each thread running on a different node:
+results in each task running on a different node:

 Process 52 on midway2-0175.rcc.local out of 56